neilbmclaughlin/pbpn/README.md

 In order to participate in a hangout you will need to have a Google account with Google+ enabled.
 You will also need a microphone and speakers/headset.

+Please feel free to use the hangout app and give me any feedback.
+In particular I'd like to hear what is the next feature you would like to see.
+Log feedback/enhancements using [github issues](https://github.com/neilbmclaughlin/pbpn/issues) and the appropriate tag

 ### Staging

 <a href="https://plus.google.com/hangouts/_?gid=906710246586" style="text-decoration:none;">